jkru3/digital-garden/content/notes/humanity++.md

 - understand [[everyday hazards]]
 ## 4. learn how to **fight**
 fighting is an extension of survival, but one that enables you to go beyond and protect yourself against the most dangerous human encounters.
 In doing so, you are able to carry that confidence into all interactions where you must work with others
+- “the only solution for bad and violent people, are good people that are more skilled in violence”
 ### striking
 - brain health is **not** to be taken for granted
-	- do not let **anyone** take your head for granted.
+	- do not let **anyone** you train with carelessly hit you.
 Your brain should be treated with reverence
 	- fighting 100% and routine sparring robs you of your wit and the consciousness that makes you your most [[human]]
 	- longterm sub-concussive hits have the greatest impact on your mental health
 	- ***striking*** should primarily focus on defense and be practiced with caution. ***grappling*** can be practiced more liberally and use more offensive work